 3. Certain policies and practices that heighten risk or cause physical or mental suffering a.
-Inadequate safeguards and assessments on admission after arrest.
-Experience worldwide has shown that women are especially vulnerable at the time of their admission to prison.
+Inadequate safeguards and assessments on admission

+Detainees' prompt access to family members and lawyers, following arrest, has long been recognised as one of the key safeguards against torture and illtreatment.
+All prisoners are entitled to inform, or have informed, members of their family or other appropriate person of their choice of their imprisonment, promptly after arrest.29 Experience worldwide has shown that women are especially vulnerable at the time of their admission to prison.
 Many women who come in confrontation with the criminal justice system are uneducated or illiterate and unaware of their rights.
 In many countries, being detained or imprisoned will entail a particular stigma in the case of women, which will add to their distress.
 Most women who are admitted to prison are mothers, and the separation from their children and their families can have a severely negative impact on their mental wellbeing.